 - Display your flowers in a cool place away from direct sunlight and heat sources.
 Your sunny kitchen window is not a great place for flowers but your shady dining room table may be perfect.

 - Change the vase water every other day.
 When you change the water, trim stems 1/2 to 1 inch at a 45 degree angle.
 This will allow the stems to take in water more easily.
 Be sure no leaves are submerged, as soggy leaves encourage bacterial growth.
-Keep the penny in the water!

 - Snip off any sad-looking blooms.
 Sometimes one type of flower fades faster than another.
 If you see a sad flower, you can remove the entire stem or snip off the wilted flower head.